bertyom/GitHub-Game-Demo/README.md

 # Untitled Goblin Project <br />
 ## Prototype of a top-down ARPG, inspired by Gothic/Risen series <br />

+## How to Install:
+1. Open Godot_v3.5.2-stable_win64
+1. Click "Import"
+1. Navigate to GitHub Game Demo/Untitled Goblin Project/project.godot
+1. Click "Import & Edit"
+1. Once loaded into the editor, press F5 (or click the "Play" button in top-right) to run the game

 ## Controls <br />
 **WASD** – Movement <br />
 **LMB** – Attack <br />